FasterXML/jackson/README.md

 [Versioning](VERSIONING.md) explains logic of how branches are maintained and versions released from branches.

-Jackson suite has three major versions:
+Jackson has three major versions:

-* 1.x (`org.codehaus.jackson`) is deprecated and no versions are released;
+* 1.x (`org.codehaus.jackson`) is deprecated and no versions are released (sources available via [jackson-1](https://github.com/FasterXML/jackson-1) repo)
 * 2.x (`com.fasterxml.jackson`) is the older actively developed and maintained version
 * 3.x (`tools.jackson`) is the newer actively developed and maintained version

-These major versions use different Java packages and Maven artifact ids, so they are not mutually compatible, but can peacefully co-exist: a project can depend on both Jackson 1.x and 2.x (and eventually 3.x), without conflicts.
+These major versions use different Java packages and Maven artifact ids, so they are not plug-in replaceable/upgradable, but can peacefully co-exist: a project can depend on Jackson 1.x and 2.x and even 3.x, without conflicts.
-This is by design and was chosen as the strategy to allow smoother migration from 1.x to 2.x (and from 2.x to 3.x, eventually).
+This is by design and was chosen as the strategy to allow smoother incremental migration from 1.x to 2.x, and from 2.x to 3.x.

 The latest stable versions from these branches are: